KongMoyu/aoc22/README.md

 8.The stream.good(): loop condition ensures that the loop continues as long as there are elements to be read from the 'stream' object.

 > Day 6;

-1.compare(const string& str, int start, int i = 4)->function: it means if you have a string str with the value "abcdefg" and you call compare(str, 2, 3), the function will compare the substring "cde" (the characters at index 2, 3, and 4 in the string) to some other value or criteria.
+1.compare(const string& str, int start, int i)->function: it compares each character in the marker to every other character in the marker to ensure that all characters in the marker are unique.

 2.const&: it specifies a reference, const& means that the reference is a read-only reference to an object.
 This can be useful when you want to pass an object to a function, but you don't want the function to modify the original object. e.g void printNumber(const int& number){}

+3.find_marker(const string& line, int marker_size, int start = 0)->function: it searches for a marker of a given size starting at a given position (0) in the string.

+4.throw runtime_error("No marker found");:this line is being used to signal that a marker was not found in the string being searched.
+This exception will be caught and handled by the calling function.

 > Day 7;